A guided TFTP Server recovery tool for macOS

 • Set the Mac to the temporary manual IP required by the router guide.

-• Put the firmware file in the folder served by Router Recovery.
+• Put the correct firmware file in the folder served by Router Recovery.

 • Start the recovery check before powering the router into recovery mode.